 This was an Australian initiative to improve the consideration of safety and human factors in the design of infrastructure and plant.
 This excellent guidance is still relevant.

-See the latest guidance on ‘Good Work Design’ here.
+- See the latest guidance on ‘Good Work Design’ here; and

 Safety through Design, Prevention by Design